rnacentre/SCCAF-D/README.md

 results <- SCCAF_D(param,python_home='/home/feng_shuo/miniconda3/envs/sccaf/bin/python')
 ```

+**How to cite**
-If you use SCCAF-D, please refer to our article ‘Alleviating batch effects in cell type deconvolution’.
+For citation and further information please refer to this:
+Feng,S *et al*.
+Alleviating batch effects in cell type deconvolution.
+The current version is not acceptable.